 - Obtaining and integrating new data, documents and maps for use with current geodatabase

-- Kentucky Association of Mapping Professionals (elected to Board of Directors for 2017)
+- Kentucky Association of Mapping Professionals (President Elect for 2018)

 - Kentucky Association of Professional Surveyors

 - American Indian Science and Engineering Society

 Mr. Chino resides in McCracken County, Kentucky with his wife Sheryl, son Aiden (10) and daughter Olivia (4).

 Garry has 40 years of experience representing clients throughout Northern Kentucky.
 Garry currently serves as the Kenton County Attorney and also represents other local government agencies such as the Northern Kentucky Area Planning Commission and the Campbell County Board of Education.
 In his private practice Garry represents clients in probate matters, personal injury, real estate, and business transactions.
 Garry and his wife, Joyce, reside in Fort Wright and have 4 children and 9 grandchildren.

 Christopher R. Gephart has been involved in the surveying industry since 1989 and has experience in a variety of applications including: boundary location/retracement, ALTA/ACSM, topographic, aerial mapping, control and construction layout/staking.